krunixbase/krunixbase/README.md

 - Repository governance and licensing compliance
 - Reproducible and defensible technical workflows

-The repositories published under this organization are designed for institutional review, research, and controlled technical evaluation.
+All published materials are designed to support transparency, traceability, and formal review processes.

 ---

-## Repository Structure
+## Repository Model

-This repository follows a modular structure:
+Repositories maintained under the Krunixbase organization follow a modular and defensible structure:

-Each directory is governed by its own license, as described below.
+This structure enables clear separation of concerns, licensing clarity, and audit‑grade maintainability.

 ---

-## Licensing
+## Licensing Model

-This repository uses a **dual‑licensing structure**:
+Krunixbase repositories typically use a **dual‑licensing structure**:

-- Documentation and non‑code materials located in the `docs/` directory are licensed under the **Creative Commons Attribution 4.0 International (CC‑BY 4.0)** license.
+- Documentation and non‑code materials are licensed under **Creative Commons Attribution 4.0 International (CC‑BY 4.0)**.

-- Source code located in the `src/` directory is licensed under the **GNU General Public License v3.0 (GPL‑3.0)**.
+- Source code is licensed under the

-The root `LICENSE` file serves as a licensing map.
+  **GNU General Public License v3.0 (GPL‑3.0)**.

-Each directory contains its own `LICENSE` file with the full legal text.
+Each repository contains a root `LICENSE` file acting as a licensing map, with full license texts located in the respective directories.

 ---